 Financial expertise.
-The 2013 Conference Board Report found that two-thirds of audit committees at companies with at least \$5 billion in revenue included a member who was not a financial expert.
-One lead director said, "I generally favor having all audit committee members be financial experts."
+The 2013 Conference Board Report found that two-thirds of audit committees at companies with at least \$5 billion in revenue included a member who was not a financial expert.11 One lead director said, "I generally favor having all audit committee members be financial experts."
 An audit chair emphasized the importance of expertise in noting, "For those with non-financial backgrounds, I wonder how many eyes are staring but not seeing."
 Other members suggested that non-experts can bring unique perspectives and generally ask the kinds of questions that experts might not ask.
 One audit chair said that he would "refuse to chair an audit committee comprised only of experts.
 Asking simple, out-of-the-box questions is very important."
-One director emphasized that "committee members do not need to be financial experts, but they certainly need to be financially literate."
+One director emphasized that

-&lt;sup>8 The Conference Board, in collaboration with NASDAQ OMX and NYSE Euronext, organized a board practices survey of issuers registered with the SEC.
+8 The Conference Board, in collaboration with NASDAQ OMX and NYSE Euronext, organized a board practices survey of issuers registered with the SEC.
 Three hundred fifty-nine corporations participated in the survey in 2012.
 Those responses formed the basis for Matteo Tonello, Director Compensation and Board Practices Report: 2013 Edition (hereafter, "2013 Conference Board Report"), February 2013.

-&lt;sup>9 2013 Conference Board Report, 195, Figure 13.2.
+9 2013 Conference Board Report, 195, Figure 13.2.

-&lt;sup>10 2012 Spencer Stuart Board Index, 29 (reporting that 35% of S&P 500 companies have an executive committee).
+10 2012 Spencer Stuart Board Index, 29 (reporting that 35% of S&P 500 companies have an executive committee).

-&lt;sup>11 2013 Conference Board Report, 213, Figure 13.20.
+11 2013 Conference Board Report, 213, Figure 13.20.